PatilShreyas/FCM-OnDeviceNotificationScheduler/README.md

 }
 ```
   *Format of `scheduledTime`: **YYYY-MM-DD HH:MM:SS***
 - Receive FCM on device and `onMessageReceived()` in [`MyFirebaseMessagingService`](https://github.com/PatilShreyas/FCM-OnDeviceNotificationScheduler/blob/master/app/src/main/java/com/spdroid/schedulefcm/example/fcm/MyFirebaseMessagingService.kt) will be invoked.
-In `onMessageReceived()` following operations will be done-
+In this, following operations will be done-
-  - If `isScheduled` parameter received is `false` then notifications is displayed in system tray instantly.
+  - If `isScheduled` parameter received is `false` then notifications is displayed in system tray **instantly**.
   - If `isScheduled` is `true` then `scheduledTime` is parsed from payload and `AlarmManager` is used to set *one-time* alarm at that time and [`NotificationBroadcastReceiver`](https://github.com/PatilShreyas/FCM-OnDeviceNotificationScheduler/blob/master/app/src/main/java/com/spdroid/schedulefcm/example/fcm/NotificationBroadcastReceiver.kt) implementation will be executed on that time.
-  - In `onReceive()`, we have scheduled a `WorkManager` [`NotificationScheduler`](https://github.com/PatilShreyas/FCM-OnDeviceNotificationScheduler/blob/master/app/src/main/java/com/spdroid/schedulefcm/example/fcm/NotificationScheduler.kt) for background work processing.
+  - In `onReceive()`, we have scheduled a *WorkManager* [`NotificationScheduler`](https://github.com/PatilShreyas/FCM-OnDeviceNotificationScheduler/blob/master/app/src/main/java/com/spdroid/schedulefcm/example/fcm/NotificationScheduler.kt) for background work processing.
 There in `doWork()`, we're finally we're displaying Notification on system tray.
-Do any background proessing and return status from `WorkManager`.
+Do any background proessing and return status from *WorkManager*.

 Hurrah!😍 we have successfully implemented On-Device Scheduling of FCM Push Notification👍.